websharp/magento2-force-login/README.md

 ## License

-The Magento2 Frontend Customer Force Login Module is released under the Apache 2.0 license.
+The Force Login module for Magento2 is released under the Apache 2.0 license.